MrMC/platform/README.md

 # platform
-Platform support library used by libCEC and binary add-ons for Kodi
+Platform support library used by binary add-ons for MrMC